aliyun/aliyun-cli/README.md

 - `--version`: the API version.
 You can find the API version in the API documentation.
 For example, the ECS API version is `2014-05-26`.
 - `--endpoint`: the product endpoint.
 Most of the product endpoints are in the format of `product.aliyuncs.com`, while some product endpoints are `product.en-central-1.aliyuncs.com`.
 Get the product endpoint in the corresponding API documentation.

+### Special argument:

+When you input some argument like "-PortRange -1/-1", will cause parse error.In this case, you could assign value like this:
+--PortRange=-1/-1.